LambdaHack/LambdaHack/PLAYING.markdown

 It is also possible to move using the numerical keypad, with Shift for running and the middle '5' key for waiting.
-(If you are using the curses frontend, numerical keypad may not work correctly for terminals with broken terminfo, e.g., gnome terminal has problems, while xterm works fine.)
+(If you are using the curses frontend, numerical keypad may not work correctly for terminals with broken terminfo, e.g., gnome terminal has problems, while xterm works fine, though only under older versions of hscurses.)

 To make a distance attack, you need to set your target first.
 The targeting commands are listed below, together with all the other